Iwo, Osun State

 Iwo is a city in Osun State, Nigeria.
-The Iwo people, like all other people of the Yoruba kingdom, are said to have originated from Ile-Ife, where they migrated sometime in the 11th century according to Alademomi kenyon and Prince Adelegan Adegbola (2009).
+The Iwo people, like all other people of the Yoruba kingdom, are believed to have originated from Ile-Ife, where they migrated sometime in the 11th century according to Alademomi Kenyon and Prince Adelegan Adegbola (2009).
 The only predicted land with the symbol of the parrots (which signifies the location of the promised land) is the Iwo kingdom.
 The city was formerly part of old Oyo state and was later separated and became one of the major townships in Osun State, Nigeria.
+Isola Kamoli Adeniyi is the current chairman of the council.

-It has over 30 ancient and powerful Kings all under the Oluwo of Iwoland, HRM Oba Abdulrasheed Adewale Akanbi as the only Consenting Authority and paramount ruler.In Osun State alone, he ranks firmly behind The Ooni of Ife, The Owa Obokun of Ijesaland, The Orangun of Ila.
+It has over 30 ancient and powerful Kings all under the Oluwo of Iwoland, HRM Oba Abdulrasheed Adewale Akanbi as the only Consenting Authority and paramount ruler.
+In Osun State alone, he ranks firmly behind The Ooni of Ife, The Owa Obokun of Ijesaland, The Orangun of Ila.
 In an area of 245 km^{2} and a population of 191,348 (central city/Local Government).
 The other local governments in Iwo from satellite towns are Aiyedire Local Government, 265.783 km^{2} area and 76,309 by population, as well as Ola-Oluwa Local Government, 332.117 km^{2} area and 76,227 by population.
 The headquarters of the local governments are Iwo (Central), Iwo; Aiyedire, Ile Ogbo; and Ola-Oluwa, Bode-Osi.
 Iwo now has additional four local governments: Iwo East, Olomowewe; Iwo West, Agberire; Ọla Oluwa South East, Ilemowu; Ayedire South East, Oluponna.

+Iwo East and Iwo West LCDAs

+Iwo East and Iwo West Local Council Development Areas (LCDAs) were created out of Iwo for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of Iwo East LCDA is Lawal Lukman Adeyinka and the chairman of Iwo West LCDA is Ajani Tajudeen Babatunde.